Gloster Gladiator: Operations elsewhere

 The Irish Air Corps was supplied with four Gladiators on 9 March 1939.
 On 29 December 1940, two Irish Gladiators were scrambled from Baldonnel to intercept a German Ju 88 flying over Dublin on a photographic reconnaissance mission, but were unable to make contact.
 Although unable to intercept any intruding aircraft, the Irish Gladiators shot down several British barrage balloons that had broken from their moorings.
 For a short time in 1940, an order was given to Irish fighter pilots to use their aircraft to block the runways of airfields.
 They were then to use rifles and shoot at any invaders.
-Irish Gladiators also overflew the site of the sinking of the liner SS Athenia in 1939 and offered the help of the Irish military.
-The flight was fired upon by Royal Navy ships in attendance, consequently, the Irish Gladiators withdrew.

 The Luftwaffe used captured Latvian Gladiators as glider tugs with Ergänzungsgruppe (S) 1 from Langendiebach near Hanau during 1942–3.

 After becoming obsolete, RAF Gladiators carried out non-combat tasks such as meteorological work, being operated as such across various parts of Africa, the Middle East, and Europe as late as 1944.
 By the end of the war, few intact aircraft remained and many of these were quickly scrapped.
 Two survivors were privately purchased by V.H.
 Bellamy, who completed a flightworthy Gladiator out of parts from L8032 and N5903, which became the sole example of the type in such a condition.